victorkane/lit/README.md

 ### Current status

-Following User story implemented by persisting texts by author in Couchdb on the basis of the clean Text prototype originally implemented as a fake data store (based on Express blog example post model):
+Following User story has now been implemented by persisting texts by author in Couchdb on the basis of the clean Text prototype originally implemented as a fake data store (based on Express blog example post model):

 [Wiki view: As a writer I can work on my texts](/victorkane/lit/wiki/As-a-writer-i-can-work-on-my-texts)